 AC.
 Alternating current.
 Electric current that periodically reverses direction, typically twice per second (see Frequency, Hertz).
 Direct current (DC) flows in only one direction.
 Alternating current runs household appliances, whereas flashlight batteries provide direct current.
 AC power can be transformed (by voltage transformers) into high voltage with lower current and distributed more efficiently over long distances, then reduced to low voltage for consumption.

 Base load.
 The minimal level of demand on an electrical grid over 24 hours.

 CA ISO.
-California Independent Service Operator.
-The independent, non-profit transmission authority that oversees the movement of bulk electric power long distances and also operates a marketplace for commercial generators to sell power to utilities; a new rule allows private small generation owners to aggregate and sell power.
+California Independent System Operator.
+The independent, non-profit transmission authority that oversees movement of bulk electric power long distances and also operates a marketplace for commercial generators to sell power to utilities; a new rule allows small private generation owners to aggregate and sell power.

-Converter: A device that (usually) converts alternating current (AC) into direct current (DC).
+Converter.
+A device that (usually) converts AC into DC (see Inverter).

 CPUC.
-California Public Utilities Commission.
+California Public Utilities Commision.
 The agency that regulates privately owned public utilities in the state, including electric power.

 Charge controller.
 Device connected between a solar array and battery to control the rate of charge.

 DC.
 Direct current.
 Electric current that flows in just one direction.
 Alternating current (AC) periodically reverses direction.
-Direct current is generated by solar cells and is used to charge batteries.
-DC may be converted to AC with an inverter.
+Direct current is generated by solar (photovoltaic) cells and is used to charge batteries.
+DC can be converted to AC with an inverter.

 DER.
-Distributed energy resource (distributed generation or storage) are typically small, decentralized, renewable energy sources or storage devices.
+Distributed energy resource.
+Typically, DERs are small, decentralized, renewable energy generation or storage devices.
 Microgrids are considered DER systems because they connect to the periphery of the macrogrid.

 Disconnect.
 A “smart” safety device that can interrupt a circuit.

 Kilowatt-hour (kWh).
-A measure of 1,000 watt-hours of energy; the generation or consumption of 1,000 watts of electric power for one hour.
+A measure of 1,000 watt-hours of energy; the generation or consumption of 1,000 watts of electrical power for one hour.

 Load.
-A component or part of a circuit that consumes electric power.
+A part or component of a circuit that consumes electrical power.

 Management system.
-The communication and command/control components of the MicroGrid.
+The communication and control components of the MicroGrid.

 Megawatt (MW).
 A measure of 1 million watts of power; the rate at which electric power is generated or consumed.

 Megawatt-hour (MWh).
-A measure of 1 million watt-hours of energy; the consumption of 1 million watts of power for one hour.
+A measure of one million watt-hours of energy; the consumption of 1 million watts of power for one hour.

 Microgrid.
-(U.S. Dept. of Energy definition) “A group of interconnected loads and distributed energy resources (DER) with clearly defined electrical boundaries that acts as a single controllable entity with respect to the grid (and can) connect and disconnect from the grid to enable it to operate in both grid-connected or island mode.”
+(U.S. Dept. of Energy definition) “A group of interconnected loads and distributed energy resources (DERs) with clearly defined electrical boundaries that acts as a single controllable entity with respect to the grid (and can) connect and disconnect from the grid to enable it to operate in both grid-connected or island mode.”
 Read more

 Peak.
 Period(s) of relatively high system demand for electricity.